444thLiao/evol_tk/doc/dating.md

 # dating analysis with written scripts
+The doc is introducing a pipelines from downloaded genomes to molecular dating analysis with embedded scripts.

-In beginning, declare a env variable for usage.
+In beginning, declare a **env variable** for usage.

 > `export EOV=/home-user/thliao/script/evolution_relative`